 Our local travels log between 15 and 70 miles a day as we drive from area to area looking for individuals and pets that might benefit from the kindness of our supporters.
 We are not social workers trying to get people clean and sober.
 We cannot treat those with mental illness.
 We cannot fix the homeless problem and we do not support panhandling or giving anyone cash.

 We work to provide information about services to people seeking help that our organization may not be able to provide.
 We feel there is no "escape" from chronic homelessness at this point and we are out there showing the homeless and their pets that they are not invisible and that we along with our "village" of supporters feel they matter.
 We document our daily travels, 'street stores' and donations on our facebook page.
 We became a small 501(c)(3) Non Profit Organization in January 2013.
-We Spay, Neuter, Vaccinate, MicroChip and License as many as four or five pets per month.
+We Spay, Neuter, Vaccinate, MicroChip and License as many pets as we can get funding for.
 We do this by posting photos on our facebook page and telling our supporters what we want to do.
 When we reach our financial goals to make that happen we take the animals to the Lifeline Spay and Neuter Clinic.
 If the companions of the animals have an ID we put them in a pet friendly motel for the night so they can all rest in a clean and safe environment after the surgery.